princeton-nlp/SWE-agent/docs/usage/coding_challenges.md

 # Using SWE-agent for coding challenges

-!!! tip "Command line tutorial"
-    We also provide a more general [command line tutorial](cl_tutorial.md), which covers many more advanced features of SWE-agent, but focuses on its use for software engineering problems.
+!!! abstract "Overview"
     It is easy to use SWE-agent to do more than just software engineering.
     For example, you can tell SWE-agent to work on leetcode or humaneval-style problems.

+    Required reading:
+    Please first skim [hello world](hello_world.md) and [command line basics](cl_tutorial.md) to get familiar with the basics of SWE-agent.

+Let's start with a new problem statement.
 For this, put the problem you want to solve in a markdown file `problem.md`, for example:

 <details>
 <summary>Example leetcode challenge</summary>